-6. It is proposed that Cabinet approves the framework to assess applications by Independent Schools in Gateshead Wishing To Join The Local Authority Maintained Sector (Appendix 2).
-The framework will provide information about the way in which the Council will assess an application and the evidence required.
-The framework will provide a clear and transparent process; enable potentially interested schools wishing to apply the opportunity to plan for an application and ensure there are clear timescale for a Local Authority response.
+6. It is proposed that Cabinet approves the framework to assess applications by independent schools that seek to join the maintained sector.
+The framework will provide information about the way in which the council will assess an application and the evidence required.